Welcome to Sir John Lawes School.

 At SJL you will have the opportunity to enjoy a wide range of subjects and activities.
 Sports, music, dance, art, drama, movie making, robotics and astronomy are some of the opportunities and experiences that are waiting for you at SJL.

-We have decitated a whole section of our website to help you with leaving your primary school and moving to the new, much bigger world of secondary education.
+We will have a decitated section of our website ready for you to help you with leaving your primary school and moving to the new, much bigger world of secondary education.
 Our aim is to make all our new students feel welcome and safe so that you hit the ground running at the start of Year 7 and make a great start to what will hopefully be some of the best years of your life.

 Joining us from other years